 Create a Class Memory Book

 Many teachers end the year by creating memory books with their students.
-This is a very doable online project.
+This is a very doable in-class or online project.
 If you already have memory book templates that you have been using, you can turn them into digital versions.

 Heather has a tradition of making memory books with her classes.
 She has used the templates for grades K-2 below.
 If making memory books is a new project for you or you need to update your templates, check out the versions below.